dddugan/PowerShell-RFC/1-Draft/RFC0007-Weak-Aliases.md

 Regretfully, removing these aliases now would also be a breaking change.

 An analysis of scripts from various sources was performed to understand the usage patterns of `curl` in PowerShell scripts.
-The source of scripts included the Windows code base, GitHub and a corpus of scripts collected by the PowerShell team from various sources like poshcode.org.
+The sources of scripts included the Windows code base, GitHub and a corpus of scripts collected by the PowerShell team from various sources like poshcode.org.

 There is a [gist](https://gist.github.com/lzybkr/3cd091334355f381d1d6ee7acfad5a48) with the code I used to analyze the scripts from GitHub.